Human relationships are often dominated by comparisons and competitions, from the early years of our lives.

 But what if both of us could eat some of the pie and be fully satisfied?

 This is what the habit 4 think win win is all about – transforming life into a cooperative field instead of a competition.

 The idea behind think win win habit 4 is to have the courage to seek mutual benefit from all human interactions instead of having winners on the one side and losers on the other.

 Achieving a “Win-Win” way of interacting with others is more than just being nice or looking for a quick fix.
 In fact, a Win-Win solution isn’t easy.

 When it is not possible to reach a Win-Win solution, then you should suggest a “No Deal.”

-What is the Fourth Habit
+What is Habit 4

 Are you a fan of animations or do you just want to present the Fourth Habit to someone else as well, without asking them to pay attention to a long video?

 This video presents the Win-Win paradigm from a laid-back perspective, without missing any substance in the process:

 The difference between the Win-Lose and Win-Win paradigms can be observed in multiple media productions, such as the 2012 Wreck-It Ralph animation film (this 1-minute video will tell you what it’s all about and probably encourage you to look for the movie as well).